isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 than 10 percent matrix; matrix is fine-grained material caused by tectonic grainsize reduction.
 Includes cohesive (cataclasite series, mylonitic rocks) and non-cohesive (breccia-gouge series) material.
+- Material formed as a result brittle faulting, composed of greater than 10 percent matrix; matrix is fine-grained material caused by tectonic grainsize reduction.
+Includes cohesive (cataclasite series, mylonitic rocks) and non-cohesive (breccia-gouge series) material.

 - **Source:**
 This vocabulary; SLTTm 2004